lucafabbian/electron-iso-packager/README.md

 # electron-iso-packager
-Package your Electron app into a bootable .iso file.
+Package your Electron app into a bootable .iso file (based on Tinycore Linux).
 Now you can easily create a live cd from your code - no hard disk required at boot!
 Iso files created by this script work with virtual machines as well.